adnstsia/TD/README.md

 1. Clone the repository.
 2. Install dependencies: `npm install`.
 3. Run the application: `npm start`.
-4. Add tasks using the input field and click "Add Task".
+4. Add tasks using the input field and click enter.
 5. Click on a task to mark it as completed.

 ## Dependencies